Adenosine A1 receptor

 The adenosine A_{1} receptor (A1AR) is one member of the adenosine receptor group of G protein-coupled receptors with adenosine as endogenous ligand.

 Biochemistry

 A_{1} receptors are implicated in sleep promotion by inhibiting wake-promoting cholinergic neurons in the basal forebrain.
 A_{1} receptors are also present in smooth muscle throughout the vascular system.

-The adenosine A_{1} receptor has been found to be ubiquitous throughout the entire body.
+In humans, the adenosine A_{1} receptor has been found to be most highly expressed in the brain, with lower expression in other tissues such as the testis, pancreas, and heart.

 Signaling

 Activation of the adenosine A_{1} receptor by an agonist causes binding of G_{i1/2/3} or G_{o} protein.
 Binding of G_{i1/2/3} causes an inhibition of adenylate cyclase and, therefore, a decrease in the cAMP concentration.
 An increase of the inositol triphosphate/diacylglycerol concentration is caused by an activation of phospholipase C, whereas the elevated levels of arachidonic acid are mediated by DAG lipase, which cleaves DAG to form arachidonic acid.

 Several types of potassium channels are activated but N-, P-, and Q-type calcium channels are inhibited.